tcartwright/SqlServerDEID/README.md

 	- PostScript: A path to a SQL script that will be run after any table transforms are applied.
 Will not be used when testing from the transform test form. **
 	- ScriptTimeout: The timeout in seconds before either the postscript or the prescript will throw a timeout exception.

+- ScriptingImports (0 to many)
+	- NameSpace: Addtional namespaces can be brought in for access to additional built in functions in the C# expressions.
+There are also custom namespaces the Bogus library supports for additonal functionality.
+See [here](https://github.com/bchavez/Bogus#api-extension-methods) for more information.
+For example, to be able to use the Faker.Person.Ssn() function you must import the namespace: Bogus.Extensions.UnitedStates.

 - Table
 	- Name: The name of the database table.
 Must include schema.
 	- DisableTriggers: If true will disable all triggers before the table transform, and re-enable them after.